 - Apples and bananas: While apples and bananas are not bad for you, they are high in sugar compared to other fruits.
 For weight loss, fruits like strawberries and blackberries are a better option.

 - Pastries: Pastries are also high in starch and other unhealthy ingredients.
 However, cloud bread is a nutritious alternative option.

-- Cakes: While you may think cakes are a definite no-no, there are dozens of options that are free of sugar and flour here.
-But just to point out, cakes should still be an occasional treat.
+- Cakes: While you may think cakes are a definite no-no, there are dozens of healthier options that are free of sugar and flour.
+But just to point out, all cakes should still be an occasional treat.

-- Soda: Sorry this one’s a little boring, but you should just drink water.
+- Soda: This one’s a little boring, but you should just drink water.
 Tea, herbal tea, and coffee are all fine too.

 - White Rice: A cultural staple in much of Asia, this is extremely high in starch and best avoided – especially if trying to lose weight.
 However, cauliflower rice is an excellent substitute that is very adaptable.

 Note: if you have any problems with sugar cravings, then it’s probably best to avoid all sweet foods.